N-heterocyclic silylene

-An N-Heterocyclic silylene (NHSi) is an uncharged heterocyclic chemical compound consisting of a divalent silicon atom bonded to two nitrogen atoms.
+An N-Heterocyclic silylene (NHSi) is a neutral heterocyclic chemical compound consisting of a divalent silicon atom bonded to two nitrogen atoms.
 The isolation of the first stable NHSi, also the first stable dicoordinate silicon compound, was reported in 1994 by Michael Denk and Robert West three years after Anthony Arduengo first isolated an N-heterocyclic carbene, the lighter congener of NHSis.
 Since their first isolation, NHSis have been synthesized and studied with both saturated and unsaturated central rings ranging in size from 4 to 6 atoms.
 The stability of NHSis, especially 6π aromatic unsaturated five-membered examples, make them useful systems to study the structure and reactivity of silylenes and low-valent main group elements in general.
 Though not used outside of academic settings, complexes containing NHSis are known to be competent catalysts for industrially important reactions.
 This article focuses on the properties and reactivity of five-membered NHSis.